-In order to be included on HomeChoice Bristol, applicants must meet all of the qualification conditions:
+In order to be included on HomeChoice Bristol, you must meet all of the qualification conditions:

 - Residency.
-You will need to have lived in Bristol for the last two years.
+You'll need to have lived in Bristol for the last two years.

 - Income.
-No applications accepted from households with income over £40,000.
+No applications will be accepted from households with an income over £40,000.

 - Savings.
-No applications from households with savings over £40,000.
+No applications will be accepted from households with savings over £40,000.

-- Home owners.
-No applications accepted from those who own their own home.
+- Homeowners.
+No applications will be accepted from anyone who owns their own home.

 - Behaviour.
-No applications accepted from those with a history of serious unacceptable behaviour.
+No applications will be accepted from people with a history of serious unacceptable behaviour.

 - Age.
-You will need to be 16 years of age or over
+You'll need to be 16 years old or over

-There are exceptions to these qualification criteria which are explained in Bristol’s new Housing Allocation Scheme (pdf, 313 KB) (opens new window) (pdf, 313k) (opens new window) .
+There are exceptions to these qualification criteria.
+This is explained in Bristol’s new Housing Allocation Scheme (pdf, 313k) (opens new window) .

-A person may not be eligible if they are subject to immigration control.
+You may not be eligible if you're subject to immigration control.

 - If a home visit is necessary, a member of staff will arrange to visit you.

-- Your application will be placed into one of four bands, the highest being Band 1 and the lowest Band 4.
+- Your application will be placed into one of four bands, the highest is Band 1 and the lowest Band 4.
 Applications will be considered in date order within each band.

-- You will be contacted with details of what band your application has been assessed into.
+- You'll be contacted with details of what band your application has been assessed into.

-- Once your application has been assessed and placed into the appropriate band, you will be able to start bidding for properties advertised through HomeChoice Bristol.
+- Once your application has been assessed and placed into the appropriate band, you'll be able to start bidding for properties advertised through HomeChoice Bristol.